 II.D.1.
 The Permittee shall ensure a representative sample is collected from tanks, totes, drums or other containers in accordance with Attachment 5 (Used Oil Sample Collection Procedures).
 Sampling personnel shall be trained on appropriate sampling methods for each type of container and matrix.

 II.D.2.
-Samples collected from bulk oil containers greater than 550 gallons shall be individual samples, not composite samples.
+Samples collected from bulk oil/oily water containers greater than 550 gallons shall be individual samples, not composite samples.

 II.D.3.
 A representative composite sample may be collected from individual drums or containers containing used oil from the same source.
 A representative composite sample may consist of not more than four drums/containers or 550 gallons, whichever is less, per composite sample.
 The individual samples shall be taken and consolidated into one representative composite sample (Attachment 5 – Sample Collection Procedures) and tested.